gtk-rs/lgpl-docs/gio/vendor.md

 or `File::set_attributes_async` on a GFile.

 However, not all attributes can be changed in the file.
-For instance, the actual size of a file cannot be changed via `FileInfoExt::set_size`.
+For instance, the actual size of a file cannot be changed via `FileInfo::set_size`.
 You may call `File::query_settable_attributes` and `File::query_writable_namespaces` to discover the settable attributes of a particular file at runtime.